TwistingTwists/obsidian-tools/Rust Async Notes.md

 ## Overview

 The book aims to cover async parts of rust which are 'hard' to reason about.
-The contents of the books are for
+The contents of the books

 * What core technologies/topics you'll be writing about, and who your audience is (especially what skills they should already have);
 * what real-world problems you'll be solving, and how you'll approach the topic (e.g. building a test application, cookbook style recipes, short exercises, anecdotes from real-life stories, etc.);